 |**Application for Advanced Degree submitted by February 15|

 In the first two years of the program, students are required to engage in independent research under the mentorship of his/her PhD advisor.
-It is expected that this work will culminate into the students’ dissertation proposal and project.
-Students can apply for up to $2000/year in department funds to support independent research work.
-The deadline for the funding is August 1 and notification of award will be made by September 1 so that work can begin in the fall semester.
+It is expected that this work will culminate in the students’ dissertation proposal and project.
+Students can apply for department funds to support independent research work.
 The dissertation (9 credits) is an original research study, of high academic standard, that uses theoretical and empirical methods to address a pertinent gap or problem in the health behavior science and promotion field.
 A secondary analysis of pre-existing data to answer original research questions and hypotheses, is allowed.